barkanias/tikal-build/README.md

 And assuiming the test goes well - the next step is the output of the image.

-That's it for this task - of course there are many other ways to get this task done, for exapmle with jenkins build jobs (with a different tepmlate but wuth the same steps).
+That's it for this task - of course there are many other ways to get this task done, for exapmle with jenkins build jobs (with a different tepmlate but with the same steps).